wavefrontHQ/help/proxy_new.md

 ### Adding a Proxy

-A Wavefront proxy ingests metrics and forwards them to Operations for Applications in a secure, fast, and reliable manner.
-In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to your Operations for Applications service from a host or application.
+In most cases a Wavefront proxy must be running in your environment before metrics begin streaming to your Operations for Applications service from a host or application.
 In production, it is recommended to place a team of proxies behind a load balancer.

-To authenticate to Operations for Applications, the proxy requires a VMware Cloud services access token with the **Proxies** service role.
+To authenticate to Operations for Applications, the Wavefront proxy requires a VMware Cloud services access token with the **Proxies** service role.

-**Important**: In order to retrieve a VMware Cloud services access token, the Wavefront proxy must allow an outbound HTTPS connection to the VMware Cloud Services Console (`https://console.cloud.vmware.com/`).
+**Important**: To retrieve a VMware Cloud services access token, the Wavefront proxy connects to the VMware Cloud services API.
+For that reason, your environment must allow an outbound HTTPS connection to the VMware Cloud services platform (`https://console.cloud.vmware.com/`).

 To add a proxy, you must first choose the method for the proxy to retrieve the access token - using **OAuth App** or **API Token**.
 Then, you must choose the OS on which you want to install the proxy - **Linux**, **Docker**, **Mac**, **Windows**, or **Kubernetes**, and follow the on-screen instructions.